 The SAG provides input and advice to the PCAOB on a wide array of topics related to its standard-setting activities.
 Recent examples of input provided by the SAG include auditing in the current economic environment; potential changes to the auditor's report; and going concern.

 The SAG currently has 42 members, with 14 members' terms expiring in 2012.
 Nominations, including self-nominations, are sought annually, and may be submitted by any person or organization.
 The nomination forms are available at the links below.

 Appointments will be announced in November, and the new terms begin in January 2013.
 Membership in the advisory group is personal to the member, and the duties and responsibilities cannot be delegated to others.
 In addition, members are subject to certain sections of the Board's Ethics Code, as provided in the PCAOB Rule 3700, Advisory Groups.

 - Nominee Form – Use this form to nominate yourself to serve on the SAG

 - Nominator Form – Use this form to nominate an individual to serve on the SAG

 The Board established the SAG in 2003 to advise the PCAOB on the development of auditing and related professional practice standards.
 The SAG includes auditors, investors, public company executives, and others.
-Additional information about the SAG is available on the Standing Advisory Group page of the PCAOB website.
+The group is chaired by PCAOB Chief Auditor and Director of Professional Standards Martin F. Baumann.
+Information about the SAG may be found under "Related Information".